Inc44/dotfiles/COMMAND.md

 `flatpak list`: Show all installed Flatpak applications

+`free -h`: Display amount of free and used memory in a human-readable format

 `gedit file`: Open the file in the Vim text editor

 `git`: Version control system